Yahnych/lycheejs/lycheejs-engine/README.md

 ## Overview

-The lychee.js Project started in 2012 and is in active development.
+The lychee.js Project started in 2012 and has been developed actively until late 2018.
 The following Repositories are related to the lychee.js Engine:

-- [lychee.js Experiments](https://github.com/Artificial-Engineering/lycheejs-experiments.git) contains all lychee.js Experiments and Prototypes.
+- [lychee.js Experiments](../lycheejs-experiments) contains all lychee.js Experiments and Prototypes.
-- [lychee.js Runtime](https://github.com/Artificial-Engineering/lycheejs-runtime.git) contains all pre-compiled lychee.js Runtimes and Fertilizers.
+- [lychee.js Runtime](../lycheejs-runtime) contains all pre-compiled lychee.js Runtimes and Fertilizers.
-- [lychee.js Library](https://github.com/Artificial-Engineering/lycheejs-library.git) contains the lychee.js Library (installable via `bower` and `npm`, forked from `/libraries/lychee`).
+- [lychee.js Library](../lycheejs-library) contains the lychee.js Library (installable via `bower` and `npm`, forked from `/libraries/lychee`).
-- [lychee.js Website](https://github.com/Artificial-Engineering/lycheejs-website.git) contains the lychee.js Website (hosted at [lychee.js.org](https://lychee.js.org)).
+- [lychee.js Website](../lycheejs-website) contains the lychee.js Website (hosted at [lychee.js.org](https://lychee.js.org)).
-- [lychee.js Future](https://github.com/Artificial-Engineering/lycheejs-future.git) contains all Concepts and Ideas not yet finished.
+- [lychee.js Future](../lycheejs-future) contains all Concepts and Ideas not yet finished.

 The following Accounts are related to the lychee.js Engine: